internetofwater/docs.geoconnex.us/docs/contributing/step-2/pygeoapi/deployment.md

 ## Run pygeoapi with a custom configuration

-Once you have explored the baseline configuration, clone the repo, copy the default config named `pygeoapi-config.yml`, name it `local.config.yml` change it to fit your needs, and then run the container with a custom config.
+Once you have explored the baseline configuration you can use git clone and deploy a custom pygeoapi instance.

+To do this, first clone the repository and copy the default config named `pygeoapi-config.yml`, name it `local.config.yml` change it to fit your needs, and then run the container with a custom config.

   <Tippy content="Clone pygeoapi locally, and run the it with the local config file mounted inside the container at /pygeoapi/local.config.yml">